 The steel sheets are then passed through a corrugated pressing machine.
-This is a crucial step in the manufacturing process, as it strengthens the metal and ensures that it will be strong and durable once constructed into a shipping container.
+This is a crucial step in the manufacturing process, as it strengthens the metal and ensures that it will be strong and durable once constructed.

 Step 4: Side panel welding

-Once the steel sheets have been prepared and corrugated, the construction of the shipping container can begin.
-The individual side panels are welded together to form a complete panel which is measured to fit the sidewall of the container.
+Once the steel sheets have been prepared and corrugated, the construction can begin.
+The individual side panels are welded together to form a complete panel which is measured to fit the sidewall.
 Square tubing is welded on the top and bottom of the side panels to improve the overall strength.

 Step 5: Floor frame assemble

 Once the side panels are complete, the floor frame needs assembling.
 The floor frame is manufactured using I-beams.
 In most cases, two longer I-beams are placed at a right angle and smaller I-beams are then welded together to fill the space.
 The final step is to use an angle grinder to sand the floor and ensure that there are no rough edges.

 Door and corner posts are completed separately before being attached to the floor frame.
 Again, the doors are cut to size before being prepared and sanded.
 Square steel tubing is also added to the top and bottom of the door to increase durability.
 The corner posts are then welded to the floor and the individual doors are welded in-place.

 Step 7: Main assembly